danahynes/APOD-Linux/README.md

 [latest release](http://github.com/danahynes/APOD_Linux/releases/latest), unzip
 it, and run the install.sh file from there.

+**DO NOT USE SUDO TO INSTALL.**

+It causes set-wallpaper to try and recursively delete your entire hard drive.
+Bad, right?
+WTF!!!
+Still trying to figure this out.
+Installing without sudo seems to work.
+The install script will warn you if you use sudo, so you should be OK.

 # Uninstalling

 To uninstall, go to the git directory and run:
 ```bash
 foo@bar:~/Downloads/APOD_Linux$ ./uninstall.sh
 ```
+You can safely use sudo here, but it's not necessary.

 Or you can remove the files manually:
 ```bash